Skip to main content

 4 mentions Positive Neutral Negative

-Gameplay is marred by significant bugs, particularly related to "random events" and "city appearance," which can cause crashes; disabling these features may improve stability but at the cost of some game depth.
-While the graphics and mechanics are outdated, players who can overlook these issues may find the gameplay immersive and engaging, especially for those interested in business simulations.
-Overall, the experience is a mixed bag, appealing primarily to those willing to navigate its technical shortcomings.
+Gameplay is marred by significant bugs, particularly with "random events" and "city appearance," which can cause crashes; disabling these features may lead to smoother performance but at the cost of some game depth.
+While the dated graphics and mechanics may deter some players, those who appreciate the immersive experience and historical context may find value in its business simulation elements.
+Overall, the game offers a nostalgic yet flawed experience that requires patience and adjustment to its older design.

 • “I tried getting my local economics teacher to play this to see just how detailed and awesome it was showing true business mechanics.”

 • “There might be some negatives for some players – the game is a DOS box game, so hopefully it will work on your machine.
-The graphics are extremely dated, but you’ll be fully immersed in the gameplay to notice.”
+The graphics are extremely dated (but you’ll be fully immersed in the gameplay to notice), and as the game is a few decades old you’ll need to put up with a few ancient products and images and understand that Gates and Buffett only had around a quarter of today’s wealth back in the day.”

 • “If you can stand the terrible graphics and dated game mechanics, go for it!”

-• “The gameplay feels clunky and unresponsive, making it frustrating to enjoy.”
+• “The controls are clunky and unresponsive, making it frustrating to play.”

 • optimization